Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/Configuration for 5G SA/README.md

 ```
 ![19](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/19.png?raw=true)

-IP in interface enp0s3 (10.14.2.10) will be used for next configuration
+IP in interface enp0s3 (10.14.2.10) will be used for the next configuration

 · Make a backup of the Open5Gs original configuration:
 ```Linux